holepunchto/bare-module/README.md

 A boolean representing whether the current module is the entry script where the program was launched.

+### `import.meta.cache`

+The registry of loaded modules for this module's graph, keyed by URL href.
+The same value as `require.cache` for a CommonJS module of the same graph.

 ### `import.meta.dirname`

 The directory name of the current module.